jpcaldwell30/hacc-tsl2561/README.md

 # TSL2561 Luminosity Sensor

-Reads luminosity using a TSL2561 luminosity sensor
+Reads luminosity using a TSL2561 luminosity sensor connected to a Raspberry Pi

 ### Installation